Acu-li/.github/profile/README.md

 ![download.png](https://raw.githubusercontent.com/Fischherboot/Aculi/main/watermark-no-bg.png)

-This is the "organization" for uploading all my ``useable`` github project! fell free to fork and create whatever you want with them :)
+This is the "organization" for uploading all my ``usable`` GitHub projects!

+Feel free to fork and create whatever you want with them. :)

-Now fellas, thanks for visiting
+Now folks, thanks for visiting.

-### Have fun
+Have fun